anthony-c-martin/recipes/content/recipes/asian-salmon.md

 ---
 title: Asian Salmon in foil
+tags: ["entree"]
-description: Asian Salmon in foil
+description: Salmon wrapped in foil like a delicious secret, emerging caramelized and sticky with honey-ginger magic.
 ---

 ## Ingredients